New targets for relic antineutrino capture: Introduction

 \section{Introduction}

 As well as the 2.7 K microwave background radiation, the universe is filled with a sea of relic neutrinos that decoupled from the rest of the universe within the first 10 s after the Big Bang.
-Still nobody has detected these relic neutrinos yet even with lots of theoretical and experimental efforts.
-These relic neutrinos may have played a crucial role in nucleosynthesis, structure formation and the evolution of the universe as a whole.
+The average number density of the neutrinos in the Universe is $\sim$55$~{\rm cm}^{-3}$ for neutrinos (or antineutrinos) of each flavor.
+Still, nobody has detected these relic neutrinos yet.
+The overdensity ($=\frac{\rho(x)-\bar{\rho}}{\bar{\rho}}$) in the neutrino distribution around the Earth is expected to be less than $\sim$10$^{4}$, which is the matter overdensity in our galaxy~\cite{Rin04}, and may be as small as 3~\cite{Sal17}.
+These relic neutrinos may have played a crucial role in the nucleosynthesis, structure formation, and the evolution of the universe as a whole.
 A non-zero neutrino mass can dramatically change the properties of the relic neutrino sea and its role in the evolution of the universe.
-The current cosmological average neutrino mass is $\sim$0.15 eV~\cite{ Sal17} or tightly constrainted to $<$0.12 eV~\cite{Pla18}.
+The current cosmological average neutrino mass is $\sim$0.15 eV~\cite{ Sal17} or tightly constrained to $<$0.12 eV~\cite{Pla18}.

-The fact that neutrinos have a nonzero mass has important consequences on the kinematics of the capture process and leads to the possibility, at least in principle, to unambiguously detect the very low energy cosmological neutrino backgrounds~\cite{Irv83,Coc07}.
+In principle relic neutrinos could be detected via capture on unstable nuclei and the finite mass has an effect in the kinematics of the capture process and leads to the possibility, at least in principle, to unambiguously detect the very low energy cosmological neutrino backgrounds~\cite{Irv83,Coc07}.
 Low energy electron capture (EC) and beta decay are excellent tools for testing non-zero neutrino masses.
-Among all beta unstable nuclides, $^{3}$H($Q_{\beta}$=18.5906 32 keV)~\cite{Kat05,Pur15,Mye15,Asn15}, $^{187}$Re($Q_{\beta}$=2.4670 20 keV )~\cite{Bas09}, and $^{163}$Ho($Q_{EC}$=2.833(30$_{\rm stat}$)(15$_{\rm sys}$) keV)~\cite{Eli15,Alp15,Gas17} are attractive for non-zero neutrino mass experiments due to their low Q-values.
+Among all beta unstable nuclides, $^{3}$H($Q_{\beta^{-}}$=18.5906 32 keV)~\cite{Kat05,Pur15,Mye15,Asn15}, $^{187}$Re($Q_{\beta^{-}}$=2.4670 20 keV )~\cite{Bas09}, and $^{163}$Ho($Q_{\rm EC}$=2.833(30$_{\rm stat}$)(15$_{\rm sys}$) keV)~\cite{Eli15,Alp15,Gas17} are attractive for non-zero neutrino mass experiments due to their low $Q$-values.